DisDoh/GodotBluetooth/README.md

 ```
 To send a string you have to set the message to "string" with bluetooth.msgSetName("string").
 Then you should set a tag for the array to be able to retrieve the string array (in the example it's "PlayerNames")
-Then add as much string as you want( don't have done an overload test).
+Then add as much string as you want( don't have done an overload test.[Update] done some implementation Test and can send up to 270 string with three packet maximum, the rest will be ignored).

 ___